 What Age Is Acne Most Common?

 Adolescents very commonly suffer from acne (>80%).
 Acne is significantly less common in adults (<5%), with adult females making up the majority of these.

 Dr. Steve Musick, is a Board Certified Dermatologist by the American Board of Dermatology.
 Dr. Musick and his team advise that many popular non-prescription over- the-counter medications can cause reactions if not used properly, so proper evaluation is key to treating acne.

-There are numerous treatments that Dr. Musick and his team can perform, and it is best to make an appointment for proper evaluation of any skin condition.
+There are numerous treatments that Dr. Musick and his team can prescribe and perform, and it is best to make an appointment for proper evaluation of any skin condition.